Go Ad-Free

 logoThe People's Perspective on Medicine

-Can Skimping on Sleep in Middle Age Lead to Dementia Late in Life?
+Can Skimping on Sleep in Middle Age Lead to Trouble Later in Life?

 Have you been skimping on sleep?
 Some people have more to do in a single day than they can accomplish in the hours they have.
 As a result, they steal time from the hours they should be sleeping.
 Young people may be able to burn the candle at both ends occasionally without immediate consequences.
-However, a new study suggests that middle-aged people who do this consistently are at elevated risk for dementia decades later (Nature Communications, April 20, 2021).
+However, one study suggests that middle-aged people who do this consistently are at elevated risk for dementia decades later (Nature Communications, April 20, 2021).
+Another shows that missing just an hour and a half of sleep a night can disrupt appetite and metabolism and lead to weight gain.

 What’s the Problem With Skimping on Sleep?